r5embed/r5embed/README.md

 2020-01-24	Markku-Juhani O. Saarinen <mjos@pqshield.com>

-**NOTE** You're in the development branch of the r5embed distribution.
+**NOTE:** You're in the development branch of the r5embed distribution.
 Documentation is not up to date yet.

 *	Matches with the new parameters, have CPA KEM, CCA KEM, no PKE.
+*	AES-GCM and SNEIK code are gone.
-*	Matches Oscar's test vectors for those as of today.
+*	Matches Oscar's test vectors for those -- as of above date.

 # r5embed